IvanGutowskiSmith/DAB410AssignmentPythonWithUIStudentGrades/README.md

 ID: 3

 Name: Wandis

-Is not recognised by the genderize.io api, despite returning a 200 (success) status code the gender field will return 'none'
+Is not recognised by the genderize.io api.
+Despite returning a 200 (success) http status code the gender field will return 'none'

 A second API request is made to `this-person-does-not-exist.com` with the predicted gender and age bracket.
 The generated image is saved in the studentPhotos folder previously mentioned.